 - Be sure to use psql -U 'u$benchlingsupport' instead of psql -U u$benchlingsupport (replace benchlingsupport with your user ID)

-3) Machine might not being able to validate RDS’s certificate
+3) Machine might not be able to validate RDS’s certificate

 4) Benchling's warehouse requires your Postgres client to enable SSL by default.
 Please ensure that the “Enable SSL” is selected if presented the option when trying to connect.